Apple Pay on the Web

 Overview

-Use this page to learn how to enable Apple Pay on the Web using the Payment Request API or the Apple Pay JS API.
+Use this page to learn how to enable Apple Pay on the Web using the Payment Request API, Apple Pay JS API, or the Disbursement Request API.
 This demo preconfigures the Apple Pay button below with default values.
 Explore further by modifying values in the code blocks throughout the page to customize payment sheet experiences.
 This demo displays a transcript of server responses after each transaction for context.
 Click or tap the Show Transcript tab to view the transaction transcript.

 In addition to letting you try out the Apple Pay JavaScript APIs, this demo can also serve as a tutorial for your own implementation.
 It assumes you’ve already set up your environment to process Apple Pay transactions, and are familiar with Apple Pay best practices.
 Before starting your integration, we recommend reviewing Planning for Apple Pay and the Apple Pay Human Interface Guidelines.
 For more information about supporting Apple Pay on your website, see Apple Pay on the Web.